Mohammad Shahabuddin (Indian politician): Political career

 In the early 1990s, Shahabuddin came into the political limelight, joining the Janata Dal (JD) youth wing under Lalu Prasad Yadav.
 He won the 1990 and 1995 elections to the Vidhan Sabha (state legislative assembly), and was elected to the Lok Sabha in 1996 on the JD ticket, after which he grew in stature.

 With Lalu Prasad holding sway over the then state government of Bihar, and the formation of the Rashtriya Janata Dal in 1997, Shahabuddin's power increased dramatically.

 A report by the People's Union for Civil Liberties in 2001 states:

 The patronage and de facto immunity from legal action offered to him by the RJD government gradually made him a law unto himself giving him an aura of invincibility.
 Since the police turned a blind eye to his criminal activities and allowed him to turn Siwan district into his fiefdom where his fiat ran.
 Shahabuddin's reign of terror was so complete that nobody dared depose against him in cases in which he was an accused.

 Shahabuddin himself attributed his rise in political circle to the support of Rajputs, Bhumihars and Brahmins in his area; the upper-castes in Siwan and adjoining regions wanted him to put up a fight against left wing extremists, hence they backed Shahabuddin, in his rise to political power.

 Police firefight

-On 16 March 2001 the police were executing a warrant on the president of the local RJD unit, when Shahabuddin objected and slapped the arresting officer Sanjiv Kumar, while his men beat up police personnel.
+On 16 March 2001 the police were executing a warrant on the president of the local RJD unit Thakur Manoj Kumar Pappu, when Shahabuddin objected and slapped the arresting officer Sanjiv Kumar, while his men beat up police personnel.

 The police then re-grouped in strength and a pitched battle was launched on Shahabuddin's house, with help being sought from other police units in the vicinity, including one from Uttar Pradesh.

+In the extensive fire exchange that followed, two policemen and eight others were killed, with three AK-47s and other weapons being found near several of the deceased.

+Shahabuddin and his men escaped, setting fire to three police jeeps, and firing continuously to cover their movements.

+Neither Shahabuddin nor Manoj Kumar could be arrested.
+After this episode, several more cases were filed against Shahabuddin; however he could not be arrested.

 By the early 2000s, Shahabuddin was running a parallel administration in Siwan, holding khap panchayats to settle family and land disputes, fixing doctors' consultancy fees, and arbitrating on marital problems.
 In 2005, the Siwan District Magistrate described him as a habitual criminal.